 Citable filing context

-DECK's research view summarizes recent SEC filing context, starting with business from May 22, 2026.
+DECK's research view summarizes recent SEC filing context, starting with earnings from Jul 23, 2026.

 | Filed | Item | Context |